Cecil Harcourt-Smith: Early years

-Born on 11 September 1859 in Staines, Middlesex, he was the second son of William Smith, solicitor, and his wife, Harriet, daughter of Frederic Harcourt, of Ipswich.
+Born on 11 September 1859 in Staines, Middlesex, Harcourt-Smith was the second son of William Smith, solicitor, and his wife, Harriet, daughter of Frederic Harcourt, of Ipswich.
 He attended Winchester College (1873-78) as a scholar.
 In 1879 he joined the department of Roman and Greek antiquities in the British Museum.
 He soon became known as a rising archaeologist, and in 1887 was a founder editor and contributor to the Classical Review.

-In 1887 he was attached to the diplomatic mission in Persia.
+In 1887 Harcourt-Smith was attached to the diplomatic mission in Persia.
 In 1892 he married Alice Edith, daughter of H. W. Watson of Burnopfield, Co.
 Durham.
 They had two sons, Simon and Gilbert.

-From 1895 to 1897 he was granted special leave to take up the directorship of the British School in Athens.
+From 1895 to 1897 Harcourt-Smith was granted special leave to take up the directorship of the British School in Athens.
 The school had just received an annual grant from the Treasury and was able to extend its activities.
 Harcourt-Smith enhanced the prestige of the school and instituted its "Annual".
 He also began the school's excavations in the island of Melos, which contributed much to the knowledge of Aegean civilisations.
 While in Athens, Harcourt-Smith was promoted to assistant keeper of his department at the British Museum.
 From 1904 to 1908, he was Keeper of Greece and Rome Antiquities.